waveform80/picamera/docs/recipes1.rst

 Recording full-resolution video
 ===============================

-As noted in the :ref:`preview_still_resolution` section above, video recording typically only uses the center 1920x1080 pixels of the camera's sensor.
+As noted in the :ref:`preview_still_resolution` section, video recording typically only uses the center 1920x1080 pixels of the camera's sensor.
 However, it is possible to record video using the full area of the camera's sensor although due to GPU limitations the output must be down-scaled prior to